-What could be more savory than cheesy tofu scramble with soy sausage and biscuits on the side!
+What could be more savory than cheesy tofu scramble with veggie sausage and biscuits!

 The thing is when you have family in town, you don’t want to spend the entire day in the kitchen.
 (Unless they’re are that kind of family.)